active-interest/seo-ultimate/readme.txt

 * Bugfix: Contextual help dropdowns are now styled correctly in WordPress 3.0+
 * Bugfix: Contextual help dropdowns no longer generate 404 errors in WordPress 3.0+
 * Bugfix: Fixed invalid HTML in admin interface
+* Bugfix: Fixed many warnings that appeared when WP_DEBUG was enabled

 = Version 3.8 (July 30, 2010) =
 * Feature: Deeplink Juggernaut can now link directly to posts/pages (and custom post types) in addition to arbitrary URLs